Jordanlaubaugh9/missive-mcp/README.md

 - "Update task abc123 to mark it as completed"
 - "Get the full content of message def456"
 - "Search for messages with Message-ID <example@domain.com>"
+- "Show me all users in my organization"
+- "List users for organization abc123"

 ## 🤝 Contributing